 So Prime Video is the winner in our books.

-The best free movie streaming sites
+Best free movie streaming

 The best free movie streaming site in Australia is, without a doubt, Kanopy.
 All you need to access Kanopy is a library membership at one of the many participating libraries.
 Sure, not everyone has a library card and some libraries charge a sign-up fee but most Australians can sign up for a library card for their State Library online.
 For example, anyone living in New South Wales is eligible for a NSW State Library card, all you have to do is fill out an application form online.
-Once you’ve got your library card and membership number, streaming Kanopy is absolutely free.

 That’s all well and good but why is Kanopy the best free movie streaming site in Australia?
 Kanopy has a library of over 4,500 movies (which is more than any competing paid streaming service).
 And while you might not get the latest Michael Bay blockbusters on there, you will find a wealth of quality flicks.